francescogreppi/francescogreppi.github.io/_posts/2016-04-15-Introduction.markdown

 I 'code' Javascript since two years, and so far I've always adopted the so-called 'chip shop' attitude, frenetically browsing blogs and websites, looking for pre-built solutions that just need a little fix here and there.
 I have to admit it: I'm not always fully getting the sense of what I'm writing.

 During the first years of my professional life I mostly covered business roles, always exposed to the tech side of things but never enough to being fascinated by coding.
 At a certain point I decided to switch to a proper developer role.
-I was convinced, and I'm still are, it would have been a good choice in terms of quality of life.
+I was convinced, and I still am, it would have been a good choice in terms of quality of life.
 In a tech role you are less exposed to the political conflicts that normally happen within a company (and all the stress that comes with it), which is something I never appreciated too much.
 It's simply a matter of personality, some people handle it, some people don't.

 Thus, my switch to development started as a strategic move, but yet without the awarness of what being a developer really means.
 Ok, probably less stress, but then?
 Naively I thought I would have get to a senior level adopting a learning by doing approach.
 I have to say, somehow that is true, but is not enough.